-Each Section meets one night per week during Queensland State School terms.
+Each Section meets one afternoon or evening per week during Queensland State School terms.
 The Sections do not meet during school holidays.

 Individual Section Leaders may modify these times based on factors including public holidays.